CS2103AUG2016-T13-C3/addressbook-level4/docs/UserGuide.md

 Examples:

 * `uncomplete f2`<br>
-  Complete the 2nd floating task in Malitio.
+  Uncomplete the 2nd floating task in Malitio.
 * `uncomplete d1`<br>
-  Complete the 1st deadline in Malitio.
+  Uncomplete the 1st deadline in Malitio.

 <!--- @@author A0153006W --->

 #### Marking as priority : `mark`
-Marks the specified task in the to-do list <br>
+Mark the specified task in the to-do list <br>
 Format: `mark INDEX`
+>  The index **must have either 'f','d' or 'e' as a prefix and also a positive integer** eg. f1, e2, d3, ...<br>

 Examples:
 * `mark f1`

 #### Marking as priority : `unmark`
-Unmarks the specified task in the to-do list <br>
+Unmark the specified task in the to-do list <br>
 Format: `unmark INDEX`
+>  The index **must have either 'f','d' or 'e' as a prefix and also a positive integer** eg. f1, e2, d3, ...<br>

 Examples:
 * `unmark f1`